-Financial assets at amortised cost These assets are subsequently measured at amortised cost using The effective interest method.
+Financial assets at amortised cost

+These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by Impairment losses.
-Interest income, foreign examples and losses and impairment are recognised in the statement of profit or loss.
+Interest income foreign method.
+The amortised cost is reduced by Impairment losses.
+Interest income, foreign exchange gains and losses and impairment are recognised in the statement of profit or loss.

 Any gain or loss on de-recognition is recognised in the statement of profit or loss.

-Financial assets (other than Equity Investments) at FVTO'
+Financial assets (other than

+Equity Investments) at FVTO'